The African-American talent pool remains a troubling problem for baseball | FOX Sports

 Slowly, though, the momentum might be shifting.

-In the past five drafts, 20.2 percent of the first-round picks were African-American.
+In the past five drafts, 20.2% of the first-round picks were African-American.
 Five of those 34 selections (Marcus Stroman, Touki Toussaint, Justus Sheffield, Dillon Tate and Justin Dunn) were pitchers.
 None was a catcher.

 “It was just mind-blowing to me that there are so many African-American kids out there who taking an interest in pitching and catching,” Hawkins said.